 We are a “Welcoming Congregation.”
 We welcome and accept bisexual, gay, lesbian, and transgender people and are committed to work for their rights and dignity in all areas of their lives.
 The rainbow flag hangs proudly outside our door.
 We are also involved in racial justice activities in our community.

 Every Fourth Sunday we donate our loose plate collection to an organization outside of the church which works “Beyond Our Walls” to bring about positive changes.
-Recipients of the “Beyond Our Walls” collection have included Partners in Health, Camp Susan Curtis, Christmas for Teens, Community Lunch, Western Maine Land Trust, Planned Parenthood, Maine Wabanaki REACH program, Safe Voices, CEBE; Center for Ecology-based Economy, Middle Eastern Children’s Alliance, Blue Skies Legal Defense Fund, GGHC Community Gardens – the list is extensive.
+Recipients of the “Beyond Our Walls” collection have included Partners in Health, Camp Susan Curtis, Christmas for Teens, Community Lunch, Western Maine Land Trust, Planned Parenthood, Maine Wabanaki REACH program, Safe Voices, CEBE; Center for Ecology-based Economy, Middle Eastern Children’s Alliance, Blue Skies Legal Defense Fund, GGHC; Gardeners Growing Healthy Communities– the list is extensive.
 Our Social Justice Committee is the largest of all the church committees.

 From the Social Justice Committee:

 Social Justice Committee supports solidarity with an agenda of focus on justice, human rights and compassion.

 Many church members and friends attended the People’s Climate March in Maine on Saturday April 29th behind the State House in Augusta, Maine.
 People joined together to promote a sustainable future for Maine and marched together to protect the beauty and economic benefits of Maine for everyone!

 The People’s Climate March focused on and promoted:

 A Healthy future for all Mainers that protects a climate which: